Hellboy (2019 film)

 Hellboy had its premiere in New York City on April 9, 2019, and was released in the United States on April 12, by Lionsgate.
-The film received negative reviews from critics and was unfavorably compared to the del Toro films.
-It grossed $55.1 million against a $50 million production budget, with several media outlets declaring it a box office bomb.
+The film received negative reviews from critics, with criticism aimed at the story, inconsistent tone, and excessive gore, along with unfavorable comparisons to the del Toro films, but praise for the make-up effects and Harbour's performance.
+The film bombed at the box office, grossing $55.1 million against a $50 million production budget.

-A second reboot of the film series, titled Hellboy: The Crooked Man, is in development.
+A second reboot of the film series, titled Hellboy: The Crooked Man, was released in 2024.

 Plot

 In 517 A.D., the evil Blood Queen, Vivienne Nimue, unleashes a plague on England until King Arthur thwarts her with the aid of Ganeida, a member of her coven.
 Arthur uses Excalibur to dismember Nimue and hides her remains across England.
 In present-day Tijuana, Mexico, paranormal investigator Hellboy accidentally kills missing agent Esteban Ruiz, who has been transformed into a vampire, during a wrestling match.
-After hearing Ruiz's dying words, prophesying that the end is coming, Hellboy is brought back to the BPRD in Colorado.
+After hearing Ruiz's dying words, prophesying that the end is coming, Hellboy is brought back to the B.P.R.D. in Colorado.
 He is assigned by B.P.R.D. leader Trevor Bruttenholm, his adoptive human father, to assist the Osiris Club in hunting three giants in Great Britain.
 The club's seer, Lady Hatton, reveals Bruttenholm was meant to kill Hellboy when he came into the human world as a result of the Nazis' Project Ragna Rok but instead raised him.
 Meanwhile, a pig-like fairy known as Gruagach is advised by the witch Baba Yaga to retrieve Nimue's limbs so that she may grant his wish for revenge against Hellboy.

 During the hunt, Hellboy is betrayed and nearly killed by the hunters before they are ambushed by the giants.
 Hellboy fights and kills the giants until he collapses from exhaustion, only to be rescued by a young woman.
 He awakens in her flat, recognizing her as Alice Monaghan, a medium he once rescued from fairies as a baby.
-Sending an SO19 team to retrieve Hellboy, Bruttenholm introduces Hellboy to M11 agent Ben Daimio and relays that Nimue's remains have been taken, and the last piece is stored at the Osiris Club.
+Sending a team to retrieve Hellboy, Bruttenholm introduces Hellboy to M11 agent Ben Daimio and relays that Nimue's remains have been taken, and the last piece is stored at the Osiris Club.
 Finding the club slain, Alice channels Hatton's spirit, who reveals that Nimue seeks Hellboy to cause the apocalypse.
 Nimue's arm is taken by Gruagach, and Nimue distracts Hellboy by appealing to his frustrations, allowing Gruagach to escape.
 Hellboy reveals that Gruagach is a changeling who took baby Alice's place before Hellboy branded him with iron and forced him to return Alice, which led to Gruagach hating Hellboy for taking his chance to be human.